Unprecedented Multipoint Observation of Spatially Varying ICME Turbulence of Different Ages during October 2024 Extreme Solar Storm at 1 AU: Results and Discussion

 \subsection{Power spectral Analysis of an interaction region of two MCs}

 At 06:00 UT on 11th October, a sudden decrease in magnetic field intensity was observed inside the MC across all spacecraft.
 In addition, a localized enhancement in the bulk velocity of the solar wind, the proton temperature, and the density is evident in Figure~\ref{fig:Wind summary}.
-The power spectrum (Figure~\ref{fig:powerspectrum}) displays an intense magnetic fluctuation across all scales around 06:00 UT, suggesting the region is highly turbulent.
+The power spectrum (Figure~\ref{fig:powerspectrum}) displays an intense magnetic fluctuation across all scales around 06:00 UT.
 We further investigated this region and compared the turbulence spectrum with the adjacent MC.
 Figure~\ref{fig:pitchangle} depicts the zoomed-in observation from the Wind spacecraft.
 Wind data display three successive rotations of the $B_x$ and $B_y$ components.
 The omnidirectional electron and ion energy flux shows a moderate increase.
 The pitch-angle distributions (PADs) of suprthermal electrons ($>60$ eV) generally display bidirectional field-aligned motion in the MC \citep{carcaboso2020characterisation}, which can be used as a key diagnostic for the closed magnetic topology of MC.
-The presence of any discontinuity within the MC makes the PAD isotropic and disrupts the coherent flux-rope structure \cite{Kumbhar_2024}.
+The presence of any discontinuity within the MC makes the PAD isotropic and disrupts the coherent flux-rope structure.
 Moreover, we also observe field-aligned suprathermal electron flux in two energy channels, except at region 2 (Figure~\ref{fig:pitchangle}), where PAD becomes isotropic.
 Such evidence may indicate the presence of ongoing large-scale magnetic reconnection sites, but plasma observations remain not fully conclusive.
 Although observations have shown that MC internal magnetic reconnections \citep{Biswas_2025} often disrupt the coherence of the flux tube \citep{farrugia2023magnetic}. \\ Similar features are found in Aditya-L1 magnetometer and ASPEX-SWIS instrument data, shown in figure~\ref {fig:pitchangle}.
-The proton differential flux from the two top-hat electrostatic analysers (TH1 and TH2) of ASPEX-SWIS exhibits noticeable amplification in region 2.
-Although in figure~\ref{fig:Wind summary} we designated the yellow-highlighted region as a single MC, this is not fully conclusive.
+The proton differential flux from the two top-hat electrostatic analyzers (TH1 and TH2) of ASPEX-SWIS exhibits noticeable amplification in region 2.
+Although our observation (the yellow-highlighted region in figure~\ref{fig:Wind summary}) and ICME catalogs \citep{https://doi.org/10.7910/dvn/c2mhth, https://doi.org/10.6084/m9.figshare.6356420} identify this event as having a single MC, this is not fully conclusive.
 Enhancement in the transverse component of solar wind velocity, dip in magnetic field intensity, isotropic PAD, local peaks in density, and proton-$\beta$ indicate a possible interaction region between two ejecta.
 However, the conclusive identification of the multiple flux ropes is out of the scope of this article.